 Supporting a loved one through cancer

-In the UK, one in two people born after 1960 will be diagnosed with some form of cancer during their lifetime – and while it’s not nice to think about, the reality is at some point it’s likely we’ll be supporting a friend or loved one through cancer.
+By 2020, in the UK, one in two people born after 1960 will be diagnosed with some form of cancer during their lifetime, Cancer Research UK says – and while it’s not nice to think about, the reality is at some point it’s likely we’ll be supporting a friend or loved one through cancer.

 Whether it’s someone at work, in your family or in your community, there are simple and practical things we can do to support someone we know after they have been diagnosed with cancer.

 Many of us worry about doing or saying the wrong thing at crucial moments –but the truth is, when faced with scary times, most of us just want to know we have the love and support of the people who matter to us most.